jdbuhler/mercator/README.md

 # MERCATOR

-## A framework for writing irregular streaming applications for NVIDIA GPUs
+## A framework to implement irregular streaming applications on NVIDIA GPUs